zephyrproject-rtos/zephyr/doc/develop/west/built-in.rst

 - ``west diff``: run ``git diff`` in local project repositories
 - ``west status``: run ``git status`` in local project repositories
 - ``west forall``: run an arbitrary command in local project repositories
+- ``west compare``: compare the state of the workspace against the manifest

 Other built-in commands
 ***********************